When I dare to be powerful, to use my strength in the service of my vision,

 then it becomes less and less important whether I am afraid.

 We've lived with stigma and discrimination our whole lives.
 Our community faces violence and prejudice all around the world.
 Even here in the progressive bubble of the Bay Area, we sometimes face outright rejection or hostility.
-Perhaps more often, we experience smaller insults or invalidations that don't feel good but are hard to call out.
+Perhaps more often, we experience smaller insults or invalidations that don't feel good but are difficult to call out.
 The chronic stress of these experiences builds up over time, and it may take its toll on our personal growth and development as well as our overall sense of wellbeing.
-It’s not uncommon to experience problems with sex, substance use, your emotions, or your relationships with other people.
+It’s not uncommon to experience problems with sex, substance use, intense emotions, or difficulties in your relationships with other people.
 And since many LGBTQ+* folks have internalized shame and self-hatred, we sometimes feel isolated and struggle to find a sense of belonging–even within our own community.

 *Lesbian, gay, bisexual, transgender, queer, and others who identify as gender or sexual minorities